 Earnings of childcare workers vary based on the educational level of the employee and the type of establishment in which the employee works.
-In 2009, the average annaul income in South Carolina for child care workers was $17,960.*
+In 2014, the average hourly wage was $16.78 and the annual wage for child care workers was $34,900.*

 The Early Care and Education Associate degree, diploma and certificate programs offer a practical and theoretical approach to the study of childcare and the education of young children.
-The program is designed to help students currently experienced advance to management positions or student with the desire to work in the field.
-It thoroughly prepares students in developmentaly appropriate practive and learning enviroments, teaching strategies, growth and development, guidance practices, the needs of young children with an emphasis on the exceptional child and utilization of community and family relationships.
-Many of the courses include a weekly hands-on lab so that students can apply their knowledge to the day care setting.
-This degree is not transferable to a four-year education program.
-The Early Childhood Assoicate Degree Program at TCL is accredited by the National Associaton for the Education of Young Children (NAEYC).
+The program is designed to help students currently experience advance to management positions or simply work as a hands-on teacher in the early childhood field.
+It thoroughly prepares students in developmentally appropriate practice and learning environments, teaching strategies, growth and development, guidance practices, the needs of young children with an emphasis on the exceptional child and utilization of community and family relationships.
+Many of the courses include a weekly hands-on laboratory experience so that students can apply their knowledge to the childcare setting.
+The Early Childhood Associate Degree Program at TCL is accredited by the National Associaton for the Education of Young Children (NAEYC).

 The program prepares the student to provide quality care for young children and is designed for: